 A R K

 Commissioned work for Arken.
 Arken's permanent collection.
-Duration 20 minutes. © 2006.
+20 minutes © 2006

-That Jacob chose this technique of layering silence to make the resonant frequencies of the room speak up, takes on a interesting conceptual turn when employed in the spaces of the museum: The tracks come to speak of the way an art institution always influences and colors the art it presents.
-When the art speaks the institution whispers along – it resonates so to say.
-Jacob's sound portrait of ARKEN literally turns the resonance of the museum into the work itself.
-Feeding back the institutions whispers, making them into loud singing drones that fill the spaces as dense as water.
+That Jacob chose this technique of layering silence to make the resonant frequencies of the room speak up, takes on a interesting conceptual turn when employed in the spaces of the museum: The tracks come to speak of the way an art institution always influences and colors the art it presents

 Magnus Kaslov, ARKEN